Codex Alimentarius: A Threat To Our Free Choice of Foods and Supplements

 An immense German, French, U.S., and British drug cartel is behind this.
 Codex is also working with other groups supporting the following agendas:

-1. The chemical industry's aim that all animals be treated with antibiotics and hormones.
+1. The chemical industry's aim is that all animals be treated with antibiotics and hormones.

 2. The largest seed company in the world (Monsanto) is working toward 100% genetically-modified crops.